Syntax3rror404/LIFVR-Docs/interactions.md

 <img src="./images/IntSound.png" style="width: 80%;">

->[IMPORTANT]
+> [!IMPORTANT]
->If using interaction points and the grab handler in a actor.
+> If using interaction points and the grab handler in a actor.
 The interaction point settings will always override the grab handler settings, which exist in both components.

 **Effects**
 --